eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Analyzer-pages/HLASM-context-tables.md

-HLASM context tables (in code referred simply as `hlasm_context`) are composition of tables and stacks that describe the state of the currently processed open-code.
+HLASM context tables (in code referred to as `hlasm_context`) are composed of tables and stacks that describe the state of the currently processed open-code.
 This structure is persistent between source files within an open-code.
 It is created in an analyzer and has the same lifespan.

-It is composed of:
+The structure is composed of:

--   *Macro & Copy storage* – stores macro and copy definition definitions.
+-   *Macro & Copy storage*
+Stores macro and copy definitions.

--   *ID storage* – stores symbol identifiers.
+-   *ID storage*
+Stores symbol identifiers.

--   *Scope stack* – stores nested macro invocations and local variable symbols.
+-   *Scope stack*
+Stores nested macro invocations and local variable symbols.

--   *Global variable symbol storage* – stores global variable symbols.
+-   *Global variable symbol storage*
+Stores global variable symbols.

--   *Source stack* – stores nested source files.
+-   *Source stack*
+Stores nested source files.

--   *Processing stack* – stores stack of processings in a source file.
+-   *Processing stack*
+Stores processing stacks in a source file.

--   *LSP context* – stores structures for LSP requests.
+-   *LSP context*
+Stores structures for LSP requests.

--   *Ordinary assembly context* – encapsulates structures describing Ordinary assembly.
+-   *Ordinary assembly context*
+Encapsulates structures describing ordinary assembly.

-### Macro definition
+### Macro Definition

 HLASM context stores visited macro definitions in the *macro strorage*.

-Macro definition is represented by:
+A macro definition is represented by:

+-   *Macro identifier*
--   *Macro identifier*.
-It identifies the macro.
+Identifies the macro.

 -   *Calling parameters*.
-They are assigned real value when the macro is called.
+These parameters are assigned a real value when the macro is called.

--   *Block of statement*.
-It represents the body of the macro.
+-   *Block of statements*.
+Represents the body of the macro.

 -   *Block of copy nestings*.
-It is an array with one-to-one relation with block of statements.
-Each entry is a list of in-file locations that represents how much is the statement nested in COPY calls.
+An array with a one-to-one relation with a block of statements.
+Each entry is a list of in-file locations that represents how often the statement is nested in COPY calls.

 -   *Label storage*.
 The storage of sequence symbols that occur in the macro definition.

-When macro is called, *macro invocation* object is created.
-It shares the content of a respective macro definition with an exception of calling parameters as they are assigned real value passed with the call.
-Also, it contains index to the top statement of the invocation.
+When a macro is called, a *macro invocation* object is created.
+It shares the content of the respective macro definition with an exception of calling parameters as they are assigned real values when passed with the call.
+Also, it contains an index to the top statement of the invocation.

 The macro invocation is stored in the context’s *scope stack*.

-### Scope stack
+### Scope Stack

 This stack (stack of `code_scope` objects) holds information about the scope of variable symbols.
 The scope changes when macro is visited.
 The initial scope is the open-code.